glerner/WP-Website-Mastery-color-palette-generator/Readme.md

   * Export of color palettes as theme.json Theme Variations
   * Export of multiple theme variations (change the order of the generated colors, 6 combinations of primary, secondary and tertiary colors, or 24 combinations with accent colors )

-# How to use

-1. Import FlootSetup.css to set up the css variables and basic styles.
-2. Import the components into your react codebase.

----

 # Quick Start (Local)

 * __Install dependencies__